alexi-build/better-aliases/README.md

 ## Roadmap

-- [ ] Add a command to search snippets
 - [ ] Add local usage statistics
 - [ ] Add a command to see usage statistics
 - [ ] Add a command to see all aliases and snippets as a keyboard layout